 {

-// Reference to the UI Image (health bar)
+// Reference to the health bar UI object (an Image)

 public GameObject HealthBar;